The Museum Education Roundtable (MER) is seeking qualified, committed, and diverse professionals for election to the MER Board of Directors!

 - Board members serve a three-year term, which coincides with the MER fiscal cycle.

-- Board members selected will attend the Board’s annual August Retreat and serve a term from October 2019 to September 2022.
+- Board members selected will attend the Board’s annual July/August Retreat and serve a term from October 2020 to September 2023.

 - Board members may elect to serve an additional term of one or two more years.